 These questions were explored by reviewing the public art master plans of ten selected cities in three population groups, and consulting data and literature on public art programs.
 The number of plans in each population group were weighted based on the amount of public art programs in population ranges according to data provided in A Detailed Statistical Report on the Budgets and Programming of the Nation’s Public Art Programs During Fiscal Year 2001 published by Americans for the Arts.
 Three plans were selected from small cities (500,000).

 From the review of the plans and relevant literature on the topic, the most common process for developing a public art master plan is through a broad taskforce or commission of community representatives.
 This group typically has members from local arts community groups, political leaders, city staff, artists, engineers and design professionals, and other stakeholders.
 Literature recommends that this body be composed of seven to nine members and employ the use of expert consultants to assist in the creation of the plan.

 Twelve core components of public art master plans were also identified from this analysis.
 These components are:

 1. Goals and Vision

 9. Maintenance or Public Art

 11. The Receipt of Public Art Gifts

 The common practices for these components have been researched in public art literature and through their inclusion in actual public art master plans.
 Additional and more current research on the behavior and activities of public art programs is needed in order to better understand how public art master planning affects outcomes in the community.

 Hollinger, Jonathan, "Public Art Master Planning for Municipal Governments: Core Components and Common Practices" (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 100.